 The consolidated entity makes critical judgements in respect of carrying forward exploration and evaluation assets in the Statement of Financial Position, and in evaluating the existence of any impairment triggers.
 Exploration and evaluation expenditure may be capitalised in certain circumstances.
-Directors review the commercial arrangements in relation to farm-in agreements and the renewal of mining tenements to ensure that the relationships are managed and activities are conducted to support carrying forward expenditure.
-During the year, the tenements associated with the Piccadilly project expired and expenditures on the tenements were less than the committed expenditure obligations.
-Covid-19 restrictions impacted the Company in the final quarter, and caused issues with respect to access to exploration staff, access to site and deferrals in the drawdowns on the Aquis loan required to continue normal operations.
-Applications were submitted for the renewal of the Piccadilly tenements and at year end notifications of renewal had not been received.
-The Company has a demonstrated history of having the renewal applications approved.
-The Directors have been working through the renewal process with Government representatives and are satisfied that the tenements will be renewed and that no impairment is required.
+Directors review the commercial arrangements in relation to the renewal of mining tenements to ensure that the relationships are managed and activities are conducted to support carrying forward expenditure.